apache/iceberg-docs/README.md

 Changes to the documentation of old Iceberg versions should be submitted to this repository against the specific version branch.

+In summary, you can open a PR against where you find the related markdown file.
+There are no duplicate markdown files between the
+`master` branch in the iceberg repo and the `main` branch in the iceberg-docs repo.

 ## Reporting Issues

 All issues related to the doc website should still be submitted to the [Iceberg repository](https://github.com/apache/iceberg).